mthl/guix-artwork/website/drafts/guile-3.md

 mechanism](https://hal.inria.fr/hal-01580582/en) built upon the nice properties of Scheme.

 Why do that?
-Our arguments, right from the start, were twofold: using a general-purpose language allows us to benefit from its implementation tooling, and having interfaces for “everything” in Scheme makes it easy for users to navigate their distro or OS code and to reuse code to build
+The arguments, right from the start, were twofold: using a general-purpose language allows us to benefit from its implementation tooling, and having interfaces for “everything” in Scheme makes it easy for users to navigate their distro or OS code and to reuse code to build